-- Before how to deliver exit slips - Now how to use exit slips to guide and inform instruction
+- Before- how to deliver exit slips - Now- how to use exit slips to guide and inform instruction

-Guidance for On-Site Visit
+Guidance for Rhode Island's Data Use PD On-Site Visit

 The purpose of the On-Site Visit is to support the implementation plan created by the School Data Leadership Team.
 The Data Analysis Coach can provide a range of support to the school and the SDLT during the visit.
-The On-Site Visit is a critical component of the Data Use Professional Development Series, meeting schools at their current levels of implementation in order to move them forward.
+The On-Site Visit is a critical component of the Data Use Professional Development Series, meeting schools are their current levels of implementation in order to move them forward.
 An On-Site Visit will be most successful when the following conditions for success are in place: